lvidal1/positix/README.md

 ## New dependencies

-- Run `pip freeze > requirements.txt` to save new dependencies.
+- Run `pip freeze --local > requirements.txt` to save new dependencies.

 ## Diagram